 THREATS & VULNERABILITIES

 When the WannaCry ransomware attack infected more than 200,000 computers in May 2017, many businesses were completely blindsided.
 In fact, many of them had never even heard of ransomware before.
-But attacks like this would catapult malware into the cybersecurity spotlight, quickly making it a top concern for organizations worldwide, and rightly so.
+But in the years since, attacks like this catapulted ransomware into the cybersecurity spotlight, and today it is one of the most dangerous cybersecurity threats to businesses and government agencies.

-If you want to proactively defend against the next big style of attack—whatever it looks like—before it happens, then here are the trends you should be watching.
+If you want to proactively defend against the next big style of attack—whatever it looks like—before it happens, then here are the top cybersecurity trends you should be watching.

 Cryptojacking / cryptomining jumps 600%

-Without a doubt, one of the biggest cybersecurity trends of 2018-2019 is the meteoric rise of cryptojacking.
+Without a doubt, one of the biggest cybersecurity trends in the last few years was the meteoric rise of cryptojacking.
 While it doesn’t make as big of a splash as threats like ransomware, cryptojacking bogs down your systems by quietly mining cryptocurrency on your machines.
 It steals your computing resources, hurts worker productivity and wears down your hardware.

 Fileless attacks increasing and 10x more likely to succeed